When business becomes pleasure...

 - Unproblematic Prostitution: While actually averting this trope completely, the movie managed to become the most famous example of the trope due to people's extremely low expectations for the treatment of sex worker characters.
 To the dismay and moral outrage of many viewers, the movie averted the once upon a time mandatory tradition that The Hooker with a Heart of Gold must be killed off before the story is over.

-- What the Hell, Hero?: Vivian delivers one after Edward outs her as a hooker.
+- What the Hell, Hero?: Vivian delivers one after Edward outs her as a hooker and his lawyer demeans her with a sleazy smile.